-This page contains posts and pictures from Tours and events completed so far this year.
+This page contains posts and pictures from Tours and events completed in 2021.
 Additional details are available in the newsletters.

 Holiday Party 12/16/21

 Eighty members enjoyed the 2021 Holiday Party held at Williams on the Lake in Medina on December 16.
 Members visited, enjoyed good food and refreshments but especially great comradery.
 Daniel Splichal, outgoing President recognized those members that put on the Tours, Dinners, and Lunches during the year.
 Special recognition was given to John & Donna Garsteck for their many years of leading the Freeze Your Butt Off Tour, one of the most anticipated and best attended of the Club’s events.
 Dennis Beckman, past President, recognized Bill Titley for his many years of leading the Spring Zooming in the Mountains at Deals Gap, also an annual highlight of the Club’s events.

 The 2022 Officers elected at the meeting were: Todd Tannehill, President – who steps up from vice president, Tony Terlesky, vice President, and re-elected were Tiffany Fonner, Treasurer, Len Kozak, Secretary, and Ed Kura, Membership.

 Competition 2021 Season Wrap Up 12/1/21

 Well, it’s a wrap.
 Our autocross season is done, it’s time to plot our return in the spring.
 Some of us might be looking into suspension and tire changes, others just a simple alignment to increase handling for autox while all of us are eager to get back into the fun again.

 We had a very good show of Northcoast Miata Club members at events this past season, our hope is to get a few more interested members out to give autox a try.
 The final season results for our Northcoast Club are posted here, on our NCM web-site; https://northcoast-miata.com/autocross-results